 As a SARA approved institution, we work to ensure that when authorization is necessary, required approvals are obtained.
 While we do monitor laws in each state, authorization of distance education is a dynamic environment and prospective students should check this site often for updates.
-Seminole State College is currently authorized, licensed, registered, exempt or not subject to approval in all states, except for Massachusetts.
+Seminole State College is currently authorized, licensed, registered, exempt or not subject to approval in all states, except California and Puerto Rico.

 It is the student’s responsibility to understand current circumstances or special requirements in their state of residence.
 Though SARA authorizes Seminole State to offer its online programs in member states, there is the possibility that other state requirements not covered by SARA (e.g. state licensing boards) could necessitate restriction of access to certain programs in certain states.
 Please note that should you choose to enroll in a program in a particular state, there may be restrictions that could affect you.
 Examples may include:

 - you may be unable to sit for local licensing in that state

 - you may be ineligible for consumer protection that state